acceleratescience/ai-core-concepts/docs/image.md

 - In Materials Science, for denoising and improving the resolution of electron microscopy images, making them easier to work with.
 - In Veterinary Science, identifying the pose of animals in photographs can help with behavioural analysis.

+!!! abstract "Case Study: Computer Vision in Neuroscience"
+    **Samia Mohinta**

+    Computer vision provides a set of tools and techniques for interrogating different kinds of image data, including electron microscopy images that are relied on in neuroscience.

+    Electron microscopy images of fruit fly brains look nothing like natural images, like photographs, that we are used to.
+Many computer vision algorithms are built to work on natural images, and so aren't directly applicable to these kind of images.

+     So, scientists need to develop vision models that are specialised for electron microscope images.
+These models can do all same tasks of classification & segmentation as models for natural images.
+By identifying and segmenting neurons in these images, it's possible to map the structure and connection - i.e. the connectome - of these small brains.
+What we learn about fruit fly brains can then give us insight into our own human brains.

 ## Contact